mmularski/ckad-exams/ckad-tasks/exam-1/task-11-configmap-volume-advanced/task/task-description.md

 ```

 ## Notes
-- Use subPath to mount specific files from the ConfigMap.
 - The Pod should read and display the configuration data.
 - Only mount the required files, not all ConfigMap data.
 - The resource names, ConfigMap content, and output must match the requirements above.